 Private Charters from Embankment Pier

-Our versatile party boats are a popular choice on the River Thames.
+Our versatile party boats are a popular choice for corporate & private events on the River Thames.
 Large open decks, heated saloons & fully licensed bars are just a few of the facilities to be found on-board.

 Near Embankment Pier

 36 Craven Street is the only remaining home of the Benjamin Franklin, a famous scientist, diplomat & Founding Father of the United States.
 The house itself dates from around 1730 & is an authentic representation Benjamin Franklin’s time in London.
 Tours of Benjamin Franklin House are available for the public & there is also a small shop & toilet facilities onsite.